|Scientific Subdivisions | The Journal of Molecular Diagnostics

-The result of projects that arise within an organization outside of AMP, but that eventually involve an AMP committee or subdivision by invitation of one of the original authors or project organizers.
+The result of projects that arise within an organization outside of AMP, but that eventually involve AMP representation by invitation of one of the original authors or project organizers.
 These publications are subject to the process outlined in the "Guidelines for Publication of Documents Arising Outside of AMP but Involving an AMP Committee, Subdivision, or Liaison" section below.

-The result of an invitation by the Publications Committee for an AMP member(s) to write an article for a non-peer reviewed journal or magazine as part of an agreement or understanding established between AMP and the publication.
+The result of an invitation by the Publication & Communication Committee (hereafter PCC) for an AMP member(s) to write an article for a non-peer reviewed journal or magazine as part of an agreement or understanding established between AMP and the publication.
 These publications are subject to the process outlined in the "Guidelines for Publication of Documents

-1. Documents that are generated by AMP committees or their respective workgroups and/or task forces are considered to be AMP-owned documents.
+1. Documents, manuscripts, and their derivative works generated by AMP committees or their respective workgroups and/or task forces are considered to be AMP-owned documents.
 Substantial contributors will be named as authors or appropriately acknowledged.

 a.
 The project is the responsibility of the AMP group (i.e. Committee or Subdivision) and not the responsibility of individual members.